As a sponsor, you will receive a sponsorship certificate and our newsletter, of which there are three a year.

 SPOT & STRIPE

 Spot and Stripe came to the rescue as kittens with their mother and brothers and sisters.
 They had a nasty virus and were the only kittens to survive.
 They have been left with some health problems, but grew up to be large and happy cats.
-They live in a large pen with Charlie and Zach.
+They live in a large pen and are set free in the garden during the day.
 These brothers are good friends and are often asleep together in the same bed.

 Tyler is a very shy cat.
 Often the pen he lives in appears to be empty, because he is hiding inside a pillow case or under a blanket.
 When he learns to trust a person though, he is very friendly and fussy.
 He is a large boy and has a lovely soft coat.
 He lives with his sisters Tina and Tara.